BioPAL/governance/conduct/code_of_conduct.md

 [Reporting Guidelines](reporting_online).**

-This code applies equally to founders, developers, mentors and new community members, in all spaces managed by BioPAL (including MAAP).
-This includes the MAAP Forums, our GitHub organizations, our chat rooms, in-person events and any other forums created by the project team.
+This code applies equally to founders, developers, mentors and new community members, in all spaces managed by BioPAL.
+This includes our GitHub organizations, our chat rooms, in-person events and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.